Working papers:

 International Journal of Forecasting (2019) (With André K. Anundsen and Knut Are Aastveit)

-Estimating peer effects and Network formation models with missing network links (Currently being restructured, draft available upon request)
+Estimating peer effects and Network formation models with missing network links (Currently being restructured)

 Abstract: Estimates of peer effects may suffer from bias if the network data has missing links.
 Moreover, if links are not missing at random, estimates of parameters in network formation models may also be biased.
 I contribute to the literature on identification of peer effects and network-formation models with partially sampled network data in three ways.
 My first contribution is to develop a consistent peer-effects estimator that uses link-formation probabilities from the true network-formation model.
 My second contribution is to develop two estimators of a network formation model that are robust to the missingness of links correlating with unobservable link-specific shocks.
 These are an inverse-probability-weighted likelihood estimator that uses the probabilities of observing links as weights, and a semi-parametric estimator.
 The first estimator requires the researcher to estimate the probability of a link being observed, while the second does not at the cost of a slower convergence rate.
 My third contribution is to show sharp partial identification of endogenous peer effects when there is no information on how the network is formed.
 The bounds from this exercise will be more informative if the researcher has information about the unobserved network.
 I apply my peer-effect estimator to a new dataset from two Norwegian schools that I merge with administrative data.
 In this data, I observe the complete network as well as a partial sample of links constructed by restricting students to only list some of their friends.
 Using the complete and partial sample of network links from the data, I find that my method reduces the bias in the peer-effect estimator by 65%.
 Finally, I demonstrate that naive estimators can lead to misleading results about household behavior in microfinance take-up by applying my peer-effect estimator to the dataset of Banerjee et al. (2013).